cjhodnefield/GeometricKingdom/src/GeometricKingdom/readme.txt

 My classmate Scott Fennelly let me use one of his sprite designs My brother Scott Hodnefield also helped me design a few other sprites with graph paper

-Most of my extra sounds were taken from this source: http://opengameart.org/content/100-plus-game-sound-effects-wavoggm4a
+My extra sounds were taken from this source: http://opengameart.org/content/100-plus-game-sound-effects-wavoggm4a